 At the end of last year, I made a modest but achievable resolution: In 2016, I’d write about a few less documentaries (and a few more fictional features) than I’d written about in 2015.
 And so far, I think I’ve done pretty well: By my count, only four of the 33 films discussed this year in […]

-Three hours, eight minutes and thirty-one seconds: that’s the amount of time you’ll devote to In Jackson Heights (opening at Rialto Cinemas Elmwood on Friday, Dec.
+In Jackson Heights, Frederick Wiseman’s latest documentary, opens in Berkeley Friday, Frederick Wiseman’s latest documentary, opens in Berkeley Friday Three hours, eight minutes and thirty-one seconds: that’s the amount of time you’ll devote to In Jackson Heights (opening at Rialto Cinemas Elmwood on Friday, Dec.
 18, the new feature from documentarian Frederick Wiseman.
-Is it a worthwhile investment, or is it one of the legendary director’s occasional snoozers?
-Happily (and in spite of its […]
+Is it […]

-By Lisa Tsering Berkeley business owners say a new proposed minimum wage hike will quite simply drive them out of business and, in the process, destroy the unique flavor of shopping districts such as the Elmwood, Telegraph Avenue, downtown and Fourth Street.
-At the same time, given that the city is at the forefront of progressive politics […]
+Merchants in business districts such as the Elmwood are opposed to a new proposal that would see the minimum wage rise to $19/hour.
+Photo: Sharon Hahn Darlin By Lisa Tsering Berkeley business owners say a new proposed minimum wage hike will quite simply drive them out of business and, in the process, destroy the unique flavor […]

+Experimenter opens Friday at Landmark’s Shattuck Cinema.
+Experimenter opens Friday at Landmark’s Shattuck Cinema.
 Long time readers are familiar with my biopic rant by now.
-Regardless of the occasional exception (I’m still looking at you, Hannah Arendt), Seal’s First Law of Cinema states emphatically that biopics turn the lives of the most remarkable people into the most unremarkable films.
-At first, that seems the path likely to be taken […]
+Regardless of the occasional exception (I’m still looking at you, Hannah Arendt), Seal’s First Law of Cinema states emphatically that biopics turn the lives of the most remarkable people into […]

 ‘East Side Sushi’ is both a food film set in Oakland, and a story about a woman forging her own path against traditional attitudes and expectations.